designstem/projects/colorblindness/index.md

 <f-hr style="margin:var(--base6) 0" />

 #### Change the given color palette so that:

+It stays as closely as possible to the original colors
-- It is more harmonious
+a) It is more harmonious
-- It is more prominent
+b) It is more prominent

 Use the knowledge about contrasts and harmonies which you just found out about.
 If possible, discuss your results with someone else.